wendyverdonk93/docs/content/developer/wrappers/fastcheckout-android/manual.md

 ### Introduction

 As an integrator, you only need to provide a valid MSP transaction identifier or create a transaction.
-The FastCheckout SDK leverages the checkout process for you, providing notifications for all possible outcomes (success, pending, cancelled, etc.) once it completes a transaction.
+The FastCheckout SDK leverages the checkout process for you, providing notifications for all possible outcomes (success, pending, canceled, etc.) once it completes a transaction.
 The checkout process flow includes:

 * Shipping details:
     * Preferred shipping details